 Job Placement Statistics

 Like all ABA-accredited law schools, Florida Coastal School of Law is required to survey the members of its most recent graduating class to ascertain their employment status.
 In February of each year, law schools report this employment data to the National Association for Law Placement (NALP), the non-profit educational association for law schools and legal employers which oversees the annual employment survey.
 The data collected reflect the employment status of each law school’s graduates as of February 15.
 Law schools subsequently report this same employment data to the ABA.

 Florida Coastal School of Law was able to confirm the employment status of 100% (510 out of 510) of its program completers who graduated between September 1, 2011 and August 31, 2012 (the time period set forth by NALP).
 The job placement rate for the 2012 graduates, whose employment status was known, was 74.3%.
 Our job placement rate was calculated by adding together all of our employed graduates (379) divided by 510 (the number of graduates whose employment status we were able to confirm).
 In accordance with NALP guidelines, the number of employed graduates includes all employment positions, including legal and non-legal positions, permanent and temporary positions, full-time and part-time positions, and any positions funded by Florida Coastal School of Law.

 In addition to the number of graduates working, 5.3% (27) of Florida Coastal’s graduating class was seeking an advanced degree.

-For more employment statistic information, please visit the Career Services Department's breakdown.
+For more employment statistic information, please visit the Center for Professional Development breakdown.

 Our program prepares graduates for the following positions listed by the Standard Occupational Classification (SOC)